jayres/IDM-DynamicWeb/final-project/ProjectDescription.md

 No late assignments - talk with me well ahead of time if you need any help or accommodations.

+## Project Requirements

+When submitting the site, include information about:

+1. Concept of your site
+2. Can you sign in, create user, create post, view posts?
+Include a screenshot if this is not obvious from your deployed site.

 ## Project Description

 The goal of this project is to make a social media site.
 You will make a fully functioning social media site with users, posts, and styling.
 This means you will need: